Align & Invert: Solving Inverse Problems with Diffusion and Flow-based Models via Representation Alignment: Theoretical Results

 \section{Theoretical Results}

 Recent advances in generative modeling have demonstrated that objectives defined in deep feature spaces, rather than purely pixel-based discrepancies, produce reconstructions that better capture perceptual similarity~\citep{dosovitskiy2016generating, zhang2018unreasonable, fu2023dreamsim}.
 Motivated by this observation, our goal in this section is to clarify how the $\textsc{Repa}$ regularizer fits within this broader class of feature-based objectives.
-In particular, we present two theoretical results that characterize how $\textsc{Repa}$ acts on (i) the DINOv2-space representations of reconstructed images and (ii) the hidden representations of the diffusion model itself.
+In particular, we present two theoretical results that characterize how $\textsc{Repa}$ acts on (i) the DINOv2-space representations of reconstructed images and (ii) the latent diffusion state itself.

-First, we show that the $\textsc{Repa}$ term can be viewed as an empirical surrogate for minimizing a feature-space divergence specifically, the maximum mean discrepancy (MMD) between the DINOv2 features of reconstructed images and those of the ground truth.
-Second, we study how $\textsc{Repa}$ affects the hidden states of the diffusion model during the reverse process.
-Under suitable assumptions, we show that a $\textsc{Repa}$ update moves the current diffusion representation toward the representation that the model would produce for the clean image.
-This provides a complementary view: $\textsc{Repa}$ influences not only the DINOv2 representation of the reconstruction but also the internal representations that guide the sampling trajectory.
+First, we show that maximizing the \textsc{Repa} objective encourages alignment between the DINOv2 feature distributions of reconstructed and ground-truth images, yielding an interpretation in terms of maximum mean discrepancy (MMD).
+Second, we study how $\textsc{Repa}$ affects the latent states of the diffusion model during the reverse process.
+Under suitable assumptions, we show that a $\textsc{Repa}$ update moves the current diffusion state toward the latent representation of the clean image.
+This provides a complementary view: $\textsc{Repa}$ influences not only the DINOv2 representation of the reconstruction but also the latent state that guides the sampling trajectory.

 Before presenting the main results, we introduce two quantities that capture, respectively, the alignment between feature spaces and the accuracy of the proxy representations used in our analysis.

 \begin{definition}[Misalignment between DINOv2 and diffusion representations] For an image $x$ and diffusion timestep $t$, we define the representation misalignment as